gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 +---------------------+

 ~~~~~~~~~~~
-{: #dtls-sctp-layering title="DTLS/SCTP layering in regards to SCTP and upper layer protocol"}
+{: #dtls-sctp-layering title="DTLS/SCTP layering in regard to SCTP and upper layer protocol"}

 DTLS/SCTP performs protection operations on ULP data as it is provided
 to DTLS/SCTP, as whole or a part of a SCTP user messages to be
 transported to the peer.
 DTLS/SCTP uses the regular SCTP multiplexing
 mechanisms for data using streams and individual user messages.
 The
 protection operation for a ULP user message larger than the maximum
-DTLS record size is performed by first spliting the user message into
+DTLS record size is performed by first splitting the user message into
-suitable fragments that fits into individual DTLS records.
+suitable fragments that fit into individual DTLS records.
 Each
 fragment is encrypted and provided with authentication tag by DTLS.

 ~~~~~~~~~~~